Berlin’s Taxfix, a mobile assistant for filing your taxes, picks up $13M led by Valar Ventures

 To help combat this, the Taxfix app works similar to a chatbot, and — coupled with the startup’s “tax-engine technology” — aims to make filing your taxes as easy as it would be if you hired your own tax accountant.
 You simply photograph your annual payslip and work through a questionnaire personally tailored to optimise your refund.
 The Taxfix app then automatically calculates the predicted tax rebate and submits your filing for you.

-“[Taxflix creates] a digital tax accountant on the mobile phone, which asks the users simple questions and makes sure they optimise their refund and file their tax return correctly,” says Büchi.
+“[Taxfix creates] a digital tax accountant on the mobile phone, which asks the users simple questions and makes sure they optimise their refund and file their tax return correctly,” says Büchi.

 To date, Taxfix’s typical customers are young people between 20-35 years old, who are not tax experts and often have never filed a tax return before.
 For every tax return that generates a refund of over 50 Euros, the startup charges 35 Euros for submission to the relevant financial authorities.